Find out if you’re an estate agency business who needs to register with HMRC under the Money Laundering Regulations.

 - letting or property management agents that offer estate agency services to landlord customers

-- construction companies (house builders) with a sales offices at a construction site, to the extent that they offer additional estate agency services beyond the sale of their own construction units
+- construction companies (residential property builders) with a sales offices on-site, where they act or offer additional estate agency services other than the sale of their own construction properties

-- an intermediary such as an internet property portal for private sales, which merely provide a platform for private sellers to advertise their properties and provide a means for sellers and buyers to contact and communicate with one another - this exemption applies only if you do nothing else covered by the general definition of estate agency work
+- an intermediary, like an internet property portal for private sales, allowing private sellers to advertise their properties and letting sellers and buyers to contact each other (but only if you do nothing else covered by the general definition of estate agency work)

 - a solicitor carrying on estate agency work as part of that practice as a solicitor, and not as a separate business

-If your business is an appointed representative of a firm that is authorised by the FCA, then the FCA will not be your supervisor and you must register with HMRC.
+If you’re an appointed representative of a business that’s authorised by the FCA, then the FCA will not be your supervisor and you must register with HMRC.

 When to register

 At the end of each registration period we’ll send you a renewal notice inviting you to renew your registration by paying the annual fee on all your listed premises.
 If you do not need your registration to continue then you should notify HMRC.